 As web designers gain more tools at their disposal to create more sophisticated and professional-looking websites, some trends couldn’t survive the conditions and has since faded from use.
 These include:

-3. Excessive Content – Some companies felt their website require plenty of pages explaining in fine detail about their company, their philosophy and their products.
+- Excessive Content – Some companies felt their website requires plenty of pages explaining in fine detail about their company, their philosophy, and their products.
 Truth is, too much info can be confusing and be downright annoying – most of us just want the bare facts.
 In 2014, minimalistic design, and the use of photos and icons replace text-heavy pages.

 What Works Today